dhondta/python-tinyscript/docs/helpers.md

     Basically, a path can be mirrored this way: `MirrorPath(destination, source)`.
 However, it can also be defined as `p = MirrorPath(destination)` and the `p.mirror(source)` method can then be used.

-- `ts.PyFolderPath`: new class for loading all Python modules within a given folder
+- `ts.ProjectPath`: new class for managing a project, given a structure

-    This allows to dynamically load Python modules at runtime given a folder containing the target modules.
-The `modules` attribute holds the list of all loaded modules.
+    This class allows to manage a project folder in a handy manner using the following methods:

+    - `archive`: this method allows to archive the project folder to a ZIP file in a given destination path, optionally encrypted using a given password (`password` argument) or by asking the user to enter one (with `ask=True`) ; by default, the project folder is removed after compression (this behavior can be disabled by using `remove=False`) and this method returns a new `ProjectPath` with the new path (to the ZIP file)
+    - `create`: this creates the project structure given a dictionary describing it ; each key is a folder (with its content described with a subdictionary) or a file (if the value is `None`, meaning that an empty file is to be created, or the content of it)
+    - `load` (the complementary method of `archive`): this allows to unzip an archive to a given destination given a password or by asking it ; by default, the ZIP archive is removed after decompression (this behavior can be disabled by using `remove=False`)

+    The `todo` attribute allows to get a dictionary of all the "`#TODO: `" markers contained in the project.

-- `ts.PyModulePath`: new class for dynamically loading a Python module
+- `ts.PythonPath`: new class for dynamically loading Python modules, either directly from a file or from a folder

-    This dynamically loads a Python file.
+    This dynamically loads Python files in the given path.
 It has the following useful methods:

     - `get_classes(base_cls)`: for getting the list of all classes from the given Python module
     - `has_baseclass(base_cls)`: for checking whether the given Python module has a class inheriting the given base class
     - `has_class(cls)`: for checking whether the given Python module has the given class

+    When a file is given as argument, the `module` attribute holds the related Python module (if the given file is indeed a Python source file).
+When a folder is given, the `modules` attribute holds a list of all the loaded modules within that path.

 - `ts.TempPath`: additional class for handling temporary folder